 Interactive online tools may provide another safe space.
 Parley lets you compile responses to a discussion prompt, then engage kids in written and verbal feedback.
 Flipgrid allows students to record their responses when they’re on their own, then share with others.
 Find more engaging online tools for the classroom here.

 7. Offer a buffet of learning options.

-Design a pick-your-own-adventure lesson in which students can choose from a smorgasbord of sharing styles, from staging a debate on the topic to making an instructive collage.
+When it comes to larger projects, provide a variety of ways for students to share their knowledge.
+Some might choose to work in groups, staging a debate or acting out a scene from history.
+Others might prefer to be on their own, writing a traditional essay or making an instructive collage.
 This builds creativity into the learning process and allows each student to gravitate to the activity that suits their temperament.

 The breakthrough for me as an introverted child came in the form of my second grade teacher, Mrs. Helbick, inviting me into a separate room to talk about how things were going and how she could help them go better.
 I had been very anxious up to that point, not knowing how to communicate that I couldn’t focus and needed some space from another child in class, a consummate jokester who went to great lengths to get anyone’s attention.

 I recall the immense relief I felt after that conversation.
 But even more lasting was the boost of confidence she gave me by noticing my predicament and respecting my personality by handling it in a way that would not further embarrass or aggravate me.